Microsoft Graph Security risk indicators

 How to analyze Microsoft Graph Security risk indicators

 Consider a user Maria Brown who exhibits one of the risky behaviors mentioned previously.
 Microsoft detects the incident and generates an alert.
 Citrix Analytics retrieves this alert and assigns an updated risk score to Maria Brown.
-You receive a notification in the Alerts panel.
 Also, the appropriate risk indicator is added to Maria Brown’s risk timeline.

 To view the Microsoft Graph Security risk indicator entry for a user, navigate to Security > Users, and select the user.